abtion/guidelines/career/ladder.md

 - [ ] Drives tasks from internal meetings and parks them nicely in internal acceptance.
 - [ ] Requires minimal guidance from seniors and can help unblock juniors when necessary.
-- [ ] Proactively seeks out to unblock colleagues when they are struggling with a task.
+- [ ] Distinguishes between what work is relevant now, and what work can be tackled later.
-- [ ] Has a track record of embracing big challenges and turning them into successes.
+- [ ] Pushes tasks forward in lack of complete context.
+Works with uncertainty.

 #### Simple
 - [ ] Capable of prioritizing tasks.
 Avoids getting caught up in unimportant details and focuses on delivering value to the client (avoids bike-shedding).